wclr/yalc/README.md

 - **NB!** Windows users should make sure the `LF` new line symbol is used in published sources; it may be needed for some packages to work correctly (for example, `bin` scripts). `yalc` won't convert line endings for you (because `npm` and `yarn` won't either).
 - **NB!** Note that, if you want to include `.yalc` folder in published package content, you should add `!.yalc` line to `.npmignore`.
 - [Easily propagate package updates everywhere.](#pushing-updates-automatically-to-all-installations)
-- Yalc by default resolve `workspace:` protocol in dependencies, to omit this use `-no-workspace-resolve` flag
+- Yalc by default resolves `workspace:` protocol in dependencies, to omit this use `-no-workspace-resolve` flag

 ### Add